N55 Upgraded Turbo GuidePin

 The larger wheel allows the engine to hold the boost until approx. 6500rpms, compared to the stock turbo which has pretty significant power drops after 5500pm.

 Overall, a stage 1 upgrade is a great option if you blow your stock turbo and want a slight upgrade without any added headache (tuning, part upgrades, etc.).
-Since the turbo is a stock turbo, with the exception of the larger wheel, the dealership won’t be able to tell its upgraded, so you can get away without voiding warranty 😊
+Since the turbo is a stock turbo, with the exception of the larger wheel, the dealership won’t be able to tell it is upgraded, so you can get away without voiding warranty.

 If you are a more serious tuner and looking to break the 400whp mark by a good margin, stage 2 is likely the best option for you.
-The install cost of upgrading turbos warrants doing it right the first time!
+Of course, that all depends on your power goals.
+If you are content with spending around $2,000-$2,500 for parts and installation for a 400-450whp end goal, a stage 1 turbo is a perfect option.

 Expected Horsepower: 400-425whp with reliability and consistency